 Regarding freshwater, ideally, you need to give them something like bottled spring water.
 Tap water will be the last choice.

 Note: When you prepare water for the Emperor Scorpions, let it age for a few days.
 The reason behind this is that the chlorine will evaporate out of water within 24 hours.

-Optional: You can also add Searchem Prime (link to check the price on Amazon).
-This water conditioner also removes chlorine, chloramine, bind to heavy metals, any ammonia, nitrites or nitrates present for up to 48 hours.
+Optional: You can also add Seachem Prime (link to check the price on Amazon).
+This water conditioner also removes chlorine, chloramine, binds to heavy metals, any ammonia, nitrites, or nitrates present for up to 48 hours.
 Consider Prime as your additional safety net.

 Emperor Scorpions are nocturnal creatures.
 So, they could not care less about it.
 However, a lot of people are using UV lighting because Emperor Scorpions tend to glow under black light.
 This can attract and excite anybody in your family.
 Blacklight is also an option to make the environment safe in the house while there is a scorpion living.
 It can help in locating the scorpion if it escapes its cage.

 However, UV lighting is not completely safe for your Emperor Scorpions.
 I will remind you that ultraviolet is simply a normal part of the light from the sun.
 These scorpions do not like to be exposed to the sun.
 That is why if you want to buy UV lighting – do not use it all the time, only for a short period of time.
 So make sure you get heat bulbs that do not emit UV (UVA or UVB) rays.
 Instead of UV lighting, you can always choose heat bulbs that do not emit UV rays.